Git Push

 git push origin v1.0

 This command pushes the tag v1.0.
-In the next steps, you are going to take your code from your local repository to a remote repository called origin.
+In the next steps, you are going to take your code from your local repository to a remote repository called Origin.

 Pushing All Tags